Volume Two

 [—Wave Connect.]

 Bard threw the stone the moment he finished the incantation.
-It hit the ground where the monsters had gathered, producing a high-pitched clanging sound.
+It hit the ground where the monsters had gathered with a high-pitched clang.

 Twice.

-Before it made it to its third bounce, the stone exploded and produced a shockwave.
+Before it could bounce a third time, the stone exploded and produced a shockwave.

-It wasn't enough to kill the monsters, but it did manage to open up a way to pass through.
+It wasn't enough to kill the monsters, but it did open up a path through them.

 [U-Understood…]

-"So that you won't be mistaken as an enemy, please place your stone against the door before you open it."
+"So you won't be mistaken for an enemy, please place your stone against the door before opening it."

 [… Understood.]

-The fact that there were few monsters on the first floor was a small blessing as she'd been able to focus on the patrol group.
+The fact that there were few monsters on the first floor was a small blessing — it had let her focus on the patrol group.

 [Ilya, I'm at the door.]